Cuba, 1968, 160 min, Dir. Humberto Solás, Not Rated, Spanish with English subtitles

 “It must surely survive, both as a monument of virtuoso filmmaking and as a model of how to tell a collective history in recognizably human terms.” – Jan Dawson, BFI Monthly Film Bulletin

 Two of the greatest Cuban films of all time - Memories of Underdevelopment and Lucía - were made fifty years ago and both have been restored for their anniversary by the Cineteca di Bologna and The Film Foundation’s World Cinema Project.
 Lucía is director Humberto Solás’ magnum opus, a sprawling historical triptych featuring women (who share the same first name) at a time of significant change on the island.
-In the 1890s a discontented Lucía (Raquel Revuelta) neglects her husband and becomes involved in the war of independence from Spain taking up with a young insurgent.
-In the 1930s, Lucía (Eslinda Núñez) is a divorced woman helping to overthrow dictator Gerardo Machado.
+In the 1890s an aristocratic Lucía (Raquel Revuelta) is scorned by her lover during the war of independence from Spain.
+In the 1930s, Lucía (Eslinda Núñez) flees her middle-class family and takes off with a revolutionary seeking to overthrow dictator Gerardo Machado.
 Finally in the 1960s, Lucía (Adela Legra) is a young field-worker challenging her machista husband.
 At the time of the film’s making, Solás was a twenty-six-year-old who embraced Visconti’s flair for melodrama endowing it with sabor cubano.
 In his justly celebrated Lucía women are agents of change in society, light years ahead of today’s #MeToo movement.

 CGAC welcomes a living legend of Latin Cinema, Nelson Rodriguez, editor and co-screenwriter of Lucía, for a conversation following the July 17 screening.